Headless CMS: The guide to your headless content management system

 • Rollbacks are easily possible.
 So no data can be lost.

-• Any SQL database can be transformed into an API or a no-code app.
+• Any SQL database can be converted into an API or a no-code app

 • There is always a preview